-- Shrimp (can sub crab or krab - but check ingredients on imitation crab if you have free-from needs; some brands contain gluten, soy, or even milk (yep, no joke))
+- Shrimp (can sub crab or krab - but check ingredients on imitation crab)

-- Sriracha Hot Chili Sauce (yes, they have it at regular grocery stores!
-I have read that the standard "rooster" brand is gluten-free as confirmed by the company, but you can also try this one if you are nervous)
+- Sriracha hot chili sauce (yes, they have it at regular grocery stores!
+I have read that the standard "rooster" brand is gluten-free as confirmed by the company)

 - Mayo, regular or vegan (I use Grapeseed Oil Vegenaise)

-- Nori Sheets (these are your seaweed wraps - most grocery stores have these too, but they are really cheap online – I buy them from Amazon in quantity – bought Roland brand, but there are many)
+- Nori sheets (these are your seaweed wraps - most grocery stores have these too, but they are really cheap online)

-Shrimp: First, I go tothe fridge and hope that my husband has peeled and deveined the shrimp.
-Score!
-He had.
-I fired it in a pan over medium heat (non-stick pan, so just a wee bit of coconut oil to cook) and cook it for just a few minutes per side (you want it just cooked through and still crisp-tender).
+- I heated it in a pan over medium heat (non-stick pan, so just a wee bit of coconut oil to cook) and cook it for just a few minutes per side (you want it just cooked through and still crisp-tender).
 Allow the shrimp to cool for a few minutes, dice it, and toss it in a bowl.
 Add the sriracha and mayo to taste.
 I literally squirt in the hot sauce, add just enough mayo for the sauciness I want, and taste test, adding more hot sauce if desired.
 If you have green onions, stir those in now.

-Hand Rolls: Now, you can make long rolls, but hand rolls are a good quick cheat, especially if your rice isn't as sticky as you would like it.
+- Now, you can make long rolls, but hand rolls are a good quick cheat, especially if your rice isn't as sticky as you would like it.
 Cut some nori sheets in half, and lay each one out on the clean counter or cutting board.
-With wet fingers (I keep a little bowl of water right by), press the rice out onto the left side of the nori sheets (covering only about 1/3 of the sheet - you will only use a couple tablespoons or so of rice per hand roll).
+With wet fingers (I keep a little bowl of water right by), press the rice out onto the left side of the nori sheets (covering only about ⅓ of the sheet - you will only use a couple tablespoons or so of rice per hand roll).
 Top with 1 avocado slice in a diagonal manner (top of the slice pointing to the top left of the nori sheet).
 Top with some of the shrimp mixture (if you get overzealous, you may overstuff, so go light at first).
-It should look somewhat like this: